min2ha/ukwa-site/content/target/71869/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Brexit: No 10 refuses to consider plans to have EU staff at British ports

 Downing Street refused to consider proposals to have EU officials stationed at British ports serving Ireland, intended as part of a solution to the problem of the Irish border after Brexit.
 The compromise plan, which was under consideration by Ireland and Brussels, was aimed at “de-dramatising” the Irish border issue, and reflected the fact that many goods entered Northern Ireland via Dublin, and not Belfast or the two other main ports in the region.